-BAC conferred with ACPS budget finance staff to seek their qualitative assessment of the budget process.
-Generally, ACPS budget finance staff shared that the Board's deliberation of the budget feels "compressed" to them.
-In fact, ACPS staff urged BAC to consider whether the Board might move the approval vote to an even later date in order to allow for more time for Board deliberation.
-At the same time, during discussions, ACPS budget finance staff expressed an openness to streamlining certain parts of the process to promote efficiency, as discussed below.
+BAC conferred with ACPS budget staff to seek their qualitative assessment of the budget process.
+Generally, ACPS budget staff shared that the Board's deliberation of the budget feels "compressed."
+In fact, ACPS budget staff urged BAC to consider whether the Board might move the approval vote to an even later date in order to allow for more time for Board deliberation.
+At the same time, during discussions, ACPS budget staff expressed an openness to streamline certain parts of the process to promote efficiency, as discussed below.